itrustmachines/bns-java-client/itm-bns-sample/doc/cmd_en.md

   cmdJson = new Gson().toJson(cmd);
   ```

 - Now, you can implement your own CMD in [Cmd.java](../src/main/java/com/itrustmachines/sample/Cmd.java) and [BnsClientSample.java](../src/main/java/com/itrustmachines/sample/BnsClientSample.java).
-- Then, follow the instructions in quickstarts document to execute the program.
-We highly recommended that you keep checking the ledgerinput records on [BNS Website](https://azure-dev-membership.itm.monster/) to make sure your code  can succesfully send attestation data to BNS server.
+Then, follow the instructions in quickstarts document to execute the program.
+We highly recommend that you keep checking the ledgerinput result on [BNS Website](https://azure-dev-membership.itm.monster/).

 ### File Attestation
 #### Example

-If we want to attest the file, we use `sha256` algorithm to obtain the hash value of file so that we can convert the file contents into CMD.
+If we want to attest the file, we need to convert the file contents into CMD and send to BNS Server.

 - [CmdBinary.java](../src/main/java/com/itrustmachines/sample/CmdBinary.java)